borgoo/borgoo.github.io/README.md

 - Technical explorations and experiments
 - Coding practices and problem-solving

-The blog is built with [Ez Blog](https://github.com/borgoo/ez-blog), a lightweight static blog system designed for simplicity and performance.
+The blog is built with [Ez Blog 2.0](https://github.com/borgoo/ez-blog-2), a lightweight static blog system designed for simplicity and performance.

 ## Contact